 Twice, early spring and late summer.
 Depending on the region grown and the cultivar,

-the spring (breba) crop, which grows on old wood from the year before, can be susceptible
+the first (breba) crop, which grows on old wood from the year before, can be susceptible

-to late frost; the fall crop, which grows on new wood, may not have enough warmth to mature.
+to late frost; the second crop, which grows on new wood, may not have enough warmth to mature.

 Yes.
 When the fig wasp is not present,

 seeds do not develop inside the fruit, but the fruit ripens properly.

 Although commonly referred to as a fruit, the fig is

 actually a false fruit or multiple fruit in which the flowers and